markjaquith/clerk-sveltekit/README.md

 ```

 The easiest way to get these values is to click "API Keys" in the Clerk dashboard, and then copy the values for Next.js, and change `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` to `PUBLIC_CLERK_PUBLISHABLE_KEY`.

+Note that for production sites using OAuth providers, you will have to do some more setup with Clerk and DNS.

+### Configure the server hook

 Add this to `src/hooks.server.ts` (or integrate this code with your existing `hooks.server.ts` file):